UCL/MPHY0026/doc/setup/setup.rst

 applications, and experiment with the notebooks, some familiarity is required with how to setup the Python 3 environment.

-**This project has been tested with Python 3.9-3.11.
+**This project has been tested with Python 3.9-3.11 (Windows/Mac), and 3.9-3.10 (Linux).
 Higher versions are not supported and may not function correctly.**

 The steps are shown below.